StetHD/tarifa-book/platforms/browser.md

 ```

 in a tarifa project should open the `app/platforms/browser/www/index.html` file in your chrome browser
-after building it with the default configuration and the build process defined in `project/bin/build.js`.
+after building it with the default configuration and the build process defined in the [front-end project](../project/index.md#the-www-project) build system module `project/bin/build.js`.

 ### Limitations

 `tarifa run browser` may fail if the chrome executable is not found.
 Defining the path of your chrome executable
 in `~/.config/configstore/tarifa.yml` should fix it (See [user settings](../settings/index.md) for defining the chrome path).

+`tarifa watch browser` fails to open chrome pointing to the right url.